paul-m/VirtualPersistAPI/design/ClientRequirements.md

 API Request Client
 ------------------

 API requests can come from any source over http.
-The main use case is from within the virtual world of Second Life.
+The main use case is from within the virtual world of Second Life, using the LSL scripting language.
 Another important use case is a client for testing the app.

 Requirements:

 - Able to perform HTTP requests.
-- Optional: Capable of authenticating.
+- Capable of generating hashes for authentication.

 Web Browser Client
 ------------------